 Poodles can carry genes that include shades of cream, apricot, red, black, chocolate (dark brown), silver and gray coloring.

 They also carry the genes for popular color patterns, like Phantom and not so popular genes like the fading gene.

 If you are looking for one the most popular colors (tri color, sable or merle) the wait time can easily be between 18-24 months at breeders that conduct genetic health tests.

 Where to Find A Bernedoodle?

-Although not as common as other doodles the Berniedoodle has been increasing in popularity in recent years as word gets out about them.
+Although not as common as other doodles the Berniedoodle puppies have been increasing in popularity in recent years as word gets out about them.
 This makes finding one difficult.

 Looking for a name for your large dog?
 Check out our list of Big Dog Names: 300+ Names From the Classic to the Unique

 While most doodles tend to be healthier than their parent breed, they are still prone to common conditions that affect both breeds.
 In the case of the Berinedoodle this includes hip and elbow dysplasia, eye diseases and skin issues.

 Another concern is cancer.
 Bernese Mountain dogs have a high rate of cancer at about 50% and the Poodle’s rate of cancer is 40%.